Articles

 </html>

-The change here is subtle, can you spot it?
+The change here is subtle — can you spot it?
 In secret-messages.html, the only thing that changes is the addition of the attribute type='module' to the <script> element.
 Failure to do so can cause some browsers to throw an error.
-For example, in Chrome you might see this error:
+For example, in Chrome, you might see this error:

 Uncaught SyntaxError: Cannot use import statement outside a module

-And those are the basics of exporting and importing using the ES6 export and import syntax!
+And those are the basics of exporting and importing using ES6 export and import syntax!
 If you have been following along with these code examples, see if you can update the secret-image project to use the exported functions from the module dom-functions.js before continuing on to the challenges below.

 ES6 Modules Challenge #1